Move over, sushi burritos.

 Shinsen Sushi Bar and Restaurant – various branches

-Check them out this weekend, you can book a table via Booky and get P300 OFF + free dessert!
+Check them out this weekend, you can book a table via Booky and get up to P300 OFF + free dessert!
 Learn more about it here.